Ali-AL-Tayeb/co2-Emissions-Analysis-/README.md

 - Matplotlib & Seaborn
 - Plotly for interactive visualizations

-## Dataset
-The analysis is based on emissions-related data from various sources.
-The dataset includes information on emission levels across different regions, and timeframes

 ## Results & Insights
 - Top 10 emission producing countries across time